We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: Classic Adidas styles in recycled materials.

-Other considerations: Not as ethical as other brands listed.
+Drawbacks: Not as ethical as other brands listed.

 Adidas x Parley is a great ongoing collaboration between the major sportswear brand Adidas, and Parley For The Oceans, which is an ocean conservation and awareness project.